rufer7/rufer7.github.io/_posts/knowledge base/2015-06-06-First-steps-with-Dropwizard.md

 * Representation class
 {% gist cc32aa881386bdeb41e8 %}
-This class is optional, but was added to wrap the REST responses to fulfill the RFC 1149 industry standard, which specifies the JSON representation (id and content).
+This class is optional, but was added to wrap the REST responses into a common top level object, which always contains an id and a data object.

 * Resource class
 {% gist 0242b89c7f14879df2de %}